parrygod1/arma3-AIcallCAS/README.md

 An unfinished concept that makes the AI call in CAS from player pilots via tasking.
+Works automatically on any editor placed or spawned AI infantry group.

 Features
   - Task handling